Promoting International, Comparative and Global Social Policy

-UK SPA seeks, and welcomes, international engagement with learned societies.
+SPA seeks, and welcomes, engagement and collaboration with learned societies nationally and internationally.

 - Are you a member of a Social Policy Association in a country territory or region other than the UK, interested in building links with the UK SPA?
 Are you developing a similar organisation in your country and want to explore possible collaboration with UK SPA with reciprocal membership benefits?

-Click here for our document explaining the different types of international collaboration that SPA endorses.
+By clicking here you will access our formal document explaining the different types of international collaboration that SPA endorses.

 To discuss any aspects of international collaboration with SPA please contact our Executive Committee members assigned with the portfolio of International Relations (Dr Theo Papadopoulos or Dr Antonios Roumpakis).
 We will be happy to hear from you!

 Existing International affiliations and partnerships

-SPA maintains longstanding international affiliations and cooperation with the following associations and networks promoting the research and study of social policy.
+SPA maintains longstanding international affiliations with multiple associations and networks promoting the research and study of social policy.

-- Australia – Australian Social Policy Association (ASPA) The UK SPA supported the creation of the Australian Social Policy Association.
-This committed the UK SPA to a reciprocal agreement with ASPA whereby members of each organisation can attend the other’s annual conferences at the membership rate.
+- Australia – Australian Social Policy Association (ASPA).
+SPA supported the creation of the Australian Social Policy Association.
+This committed the SPA to a reciprocal agreement with ASPA whereby members of each organisation can attend the other’s annual conferences at the membership rate.
 See also, website of the Social Policy Research Centre at the University of New South Wales, Sydney.

-- East Asia – East Asian Social Policy Research Network (EASP) – The UK SPA and EASP signed a reciprocal agreement during the first joint EASP/UK SPA annual conference at the University of York in July 2012.
+- East Asia – East Asian Social Policy Research Network (EASP).
+SPA and EASP signed a reciprocal agreement during the first joint EASP/UK SPA annual conference at the University of York in July 2012.

-- Finland – Social Policy Association – Since Spring 2018 Finnish SPA endorsed a Formal International Affiliation with UK SPA.
+- Finland – Social Policy Association.
+Finnish SPA endorsed a Formal International Affiliation with SPA in 2018.

-- India – Indian Social Policy Network (ISPN) The SPA has actively supported the creation of a social policy network in India and co-organised a series of collaborative workshops and conferences.
+- India – Indian Social Policy Network (ISPN).
+SPA has actively supported the creation of a social policy network in India and co-organised a series of collaborative workshops and conferences.